mmswflow-upb/RecipeGPT/README.md

 # RecipeGPT 🥩🥗🧁
-An Android app used for generating recipes by sending queries to OpenAI's GPT-4o model to process them and return deilicious recipes 🤤🍰
+An Android app used for generating recipes by sending queries to OpenAI's GPT-4o model to process them and return recipes 🤤🍰

 ## Usage